sgrunber/Project-ppchem-tools-kit/README.md

 # Tools Kit

-The **tools kit** package allows chemistry students to find basic information on molecules as well as providing an easy access to graphs and calculations required in the experimental laboratories carried out.
+The **tools kit** package allows chemistry students to find basic information on molecules as well as providing an easy access to some graphs and calculations required in the experimental laboratories carried out.

 ## How to use the Tools Kit package